Skip to content

 How it works

-Name the choice the student or team actually needs to make.
+Name what the student or team wants to achieve.

-Put realistic choices on the table before evaluating them.
+Put possible paths on the table before deciding.

 Why the CHOOSER Method works

 Students often need practice making decisions, not just permission to choose.
-The CHOOSER Method gives them a structure for slowing down, naming options, and explaining why a choice makes sense.
+The CHOOSER Method gives them seven prompts for slowing down, naming what matters, and explaining why a choice makes sense.
 It also helps teams collaborate.
-When the decision process is visible, students can disagree more productively and move forward with a shared reason for the choice.
+When each question is answered together, students can disagree more productively and move forward with a shared reason for the choice.

 Skills & Alignment